wumss/seminar/content/upcoming-talks.md

 </tr>
 <tr>
   <td colspan=4>
-    Abstract: This talk will quickly walk through the basics of group theory, focusing especially on transformation groups.
-If time permits, we will cover some fundamentals of number theory.
-Please message me in advance if there are any subjects in particular that you would like me to discuss.
+    Abstract: This talk will cover the basics of group theory, focusing especially on transformation groups, commutator subgroups, and solvable groups.
+We will additionally cover some fundamentals of number theory.
+    Please message me in advance if there are any other subjects in particular that you would like me to discuss.
   </td>
 </tr>
 <tr>